Goldensunboy/TrixieServer/README.md

 # TrixieServer
-Source for my crappy webserver
+Source for my crappy webserver, which I mainly use for listening to my music